 In the ISO Business Auto Policy, property damage means damage to or loss of use of tangible property.
 This definition does not distinguish between injured and uninjured tangible property.
 Most auto liability claims involve tangible property that has been physically injured.

-A commercial auto policy covers both property damage and physical damage, and it is important to understand the difference.
+A commercial auto policy covers both property damage and physical damage.
 Property damage means damage to property belonging to a third party (someone other than an insured).
-It is covered under commercial auto liability coverage.
-Physical damage means damage to an auto covered by the policy.
-Physical damage is covered under Comprehensive and Collision coverages.
+It is covered under commercial auto liability insurance.
+Physical damage generally means damage to an auto owned by the policyholder.
+Physical damage is insured under comprehensive and collision coverages.